asianfoodlab/app/docs/ROADMAP.md

 * Submit app to Apple App Store and Google Play Store, including code signing process
 * UI styled to exact [design spec in Figma](https://www.figma.com/file/fjzTIloCEK4FpbyDiTLj2X/iOS-UX) ([#186](https://github.com/WorldHealthOrganization/app/issues/186))
-  * Displaying static content in English only
+  * Displaying static content in English only, with the possibility of French as a stretch goal (does not block release)
 * Offline functionality: default content still available without a network connection ([#120](https://github.com/WorldHealthOrganization/app/pull/120))
 * Localization technical frameworks for UI elements and informational content, demonstrating capabilities even if content is not adapted to languages/cultures in this milestone ([#284](https://github.com/WorldHealthOrganization/app/pull/284))